 Private tenant on income- related benefits.
 Living in rural social housing & on benefits Living in a low income community Living in an older home Anyone else Cavity wall insulation Yes Yes Yes Yes Yes (if hard to treat) External/solid wall insulation Yes Yes Yes Yes Yes Loft insulation Yes Yes Yes No No Heating improvements Yes No No No No

-External solid wall insulation is done slightly differently.
+External solid wall insulation is done differently.
 A layer of insulation material is fixed to the existing walls, and then covered with protective cladding/render, which you can paint, add brick slips to, or even pebble-dash!

 If the savings you're predicted to make don't happen, you could pay more than you actually save